alexaca79/docs/toolchain_setup.md

 If this fixes the code, but the problem presents itself everytime you reset RStudio:

-5. Add the above code to **.RProfile** (can be found in the **Files** tab in the bottom left of the window)
+6. Add the above code to **.RProfile** in the home directory
+    + The home directory is *usually* "My Documents" but can be found using `getwd()`
+    + If .RProfile does not exist you may need to create it yourself
-6. (Optional) To test for rTools each time you open RStudio, add the following code to .RProfile
+7. (Optional) To test for rTools each time you open RStudio, add the following code to .RProfile
 ```r
 print("rTools found?")
 find_rtools()